 What are pulmonary nodules?

 A pulmonary nodule is a small round or oval-shaped growth in the lung.
-It is sometimes also called a spot on the lung or a coin lesion.
-Pulmonary nodules are generally smaller than 3 centimeters in diameter.
-If the growth is larger than that, it is known as a pulmonary mass.
-A mass is more likely to represent a cancer than is a nodule.
+It may also be called a “spot on the lung” or a “coin lesion.”
+Pulmonary nodules are smaller than three centimeters (around 1.2 inches) in diameter.
+If the growth is larger than that, it is called a pulmonary mass and is more likely to represent a cancer than a nodule.

 What causes pulmonary nodules?

 There are two main types of pulmonary nodules: malignant (cancerous) and benign (noncancerous).
-Over 90% of pulmonary nodules that are smaller than 2 centimeters in diameter are benign.
+Over 90% of pulmonary nodules that are smaller than two centimeters (around 3/4 inch) in diameter are benign.

 Benign pulmonary nodules can have a wide variety of causes.
 Many are the result of inflammation in the lung as a result of an infection or disease producing inflammation in the body.
 The nodule may represent an active process or be the result of scar tissue formation related to prior inflammation.
 Benign developmental lesions may also appear as nodules.